Andy Biersack: Other media

 After his move to Los Angeles, he took up acting for a short time.
 He had a small part in the AT&T commercial "Confetti", as well as a 30-second spot in the Montana Meth commercial "Jumped".
 Biersack guest stars in the Funny or Die web series Average Joe on YouTube.
 He also starred in the Black Veil Brides full-length feature film, Legion of the Black, which was released on January 6, 2013, to support the band's third album.

 In February 2016, Biersack was cast to play the role of Johnny Faust in the independent supernatural thriller film American Satan alongside Asking Alexandria member Ben Bruce.
 The film, directed by Sumerian Records founder Ash Avildsen, was released on October 13, 2017.

 Biersack authored the supernatural, historical fiction graphic novel Ghost of Ohio, in collaboration with Z2 Comics.
 The graphic novel was released on April 19, 2019, as a tie-in to the album The Ghost of Ohio.

 Biersack wrote They Don't Need to Understand: Stories of Hope, Fear, Family, Life, and Never Giving In with longtime journalist Ryan J. Downey, which arrived in December 2020.

+From 2020 to 2021, Biersack voiced Batman in a web-series adaptation of the DC Comics mini-series Dark Nights: Death Metal.

 Personal life

 Biersack's stage name was "Andy Six" up until around 2011 when he decided that he preferred to be called by his birth name, Andy Biersack.

 In an interview with Loudwire in 2012, Biersack said, "I'm not a religious person but I grew up in a religious family.
 I went to the funeral for my grandfather, a person that I love very much, and everyone is speaking about how he went to Heaven and how he's in Heaven.
 I always fight with that, because I would love nothing more to believe that my grandfather is in the clouds playing "Xbox 460" [sic] or whatever awesome stuff they have up in Heaven, but I can't."

-Biersack is a fan of comic books, he's listed comics such as Batman: Knightfall, V For Vendetta, Batman: Hush, and Kingdom Come as favorites.
+Biersack is a fan of comic books, he has listed comics such as Batman: Knightfall, V for Vendetta, Batman: Hush, and Kingdom Come as favorites.
+Biersack is also a life long fan of the Cincinnati Bengals.

 On October 30, 2016, Biersack was involved in a physical altercation with his wife, Juliet Simms, on a flight back to Los Angeles.
 According to the video testimony given by adult film actress Mary Carey, a witness to the incident, Simms forcibly struck Biersack in the face twice.
 Carey also stated Simms struck herself in the face with the airline handcuffs until her nose began to bleed, alleging that she was defending herself against Biersack.
 In a video recorded by another passenger, Simms accused Biersack of breaking her ribs.
 Witnesses on the plane state Biersack did not lay a hand to Simms.
 Following the incident, both released statements about the effects of alcohol and confirming that they did not separate after the incident.